OcampMaria/Schedule-Work-Calendar/README.md

 </p>

 <p>
-When completing this application, some of the challenges that appeared included,
+When completing this application, some of the challenges that appeared included, difficulties when working wiht the moment library.
+At the begining, I was not able to access the library.
+After adding the moment.min.js file, I was able to use the library and its contents.
+Moreover, I was having trouble while working with the color coding code to make the application's change color depending on the hour of the day.
+And finally being able to to save the user input inside local storag

 </p>

 <p>
-By working on this application, I learned.
+By working on this application, I learned how to use outside libraries such as "moment" to use their content insise of my code and working more efficiently.
+I also learned how to loop through the entirely of a div to target more than one line of code at the same time with the (.each) function.
 </p>

 ## Installation